adrinux/momod/README.md

 # MOMOD

 **This a WIP repo.**
-**Current Status**
-Can setup up user accounts, hostname, unattended upgrades and harden SSHD.
+**Currently Working**

+- Sets up user accounts (with a great zsh prompt).
+- Configures hostname, ntp, unattended upgrades.
+- Hardens ssh, adds a firewall installs fail2ban.
+- Installs a caching DNS nameserver
+- Installs nginx webserver
+- Installs and sets up a send-only configuration of postfix.
+- Can set up Letsencrypt certificates via Gandi DNS

 MOMOD = **M**aster **O**f **M**y **O**wn **D**ata

-Ansible based self-hosting of web sites and web apps with a focus on keeping things simple.
+Ansible based self-hosting of web sites and web apps with a focus on keeping things as simple as possible.

 Currently:

-- Only Ubuntu Server is supported.
+- Only Ubuntu Server is supported, currently Ubuntu 21.04 Hirsute Hippo but will stabilise on 22.04 LTS once it becomes available.
-- Lets Encrypt wildcard DNS support but only via a Gandi.net registered Domain
+- Lets Encrypt wildcard DNS support but only via a Gandi.net registered Domain.
 - Monolithic Ansible task files unless it really is useful to split tasks into sub-files.
 - Prefer tweaking rather than templating core system config files (so we don't overwrite upstream changes)

-Tested with Qemu. **(eventually)** Running on Linode VPS and Hetzner VPS.
+Currently testing with Qemu VM and a Vultr VPS. **(eventually)** Running on Linode VPS and Hetzner VPS.
+(Note: Vultr have Ubuntu 21.04 images available but don't automatically set up your ssh key in root's authorized_keys, you'll  need to password login and set that up manually before running Momod roles.)

 ## Getting Started